davekinkead/thesis/README.md

 Tucker, The Marx-Engels Reader, Capital, Vol. I, pp. 443-65 Tucker, The Marx-Engels Reader, Critique of the Gotha Program, pp. 525-41 Roemer, "Should Marxists be interested in exploitation?"
-Nozick, Anarchy, State, and Utopia,
+Nozick, Anarchy, State, and Utopia, - July
-Rawls, A Theory of Justice
-Shapiro CH5
-Rawls, "Justice as fairness: political not metaphysical" Shapiro, "Justice and Workmanship in a Democracy" Burke, Reflections on the Revolution in France, Devlin, Morals and the Criminal Law
+Rawls, A Theory of Justice - August (Shapiro CH5) Rawls, "Justice as fairness: political not metaphysical" - Aug Shapiro, "Justice and Workmanship in a Democracy" Burke, Reflections on the Revolution in France, Devlin, Morals and the Criminal Law